One last vote: In Michigan, a terminally ill man’s mission to cast a ballot

 If only enough people did something about it.

-By the time September came around, Williams thought if only he could make it to the end of the month, he would be able to cast an early vote by mail, which Michigan election law makes accessible to everyone.
+By the time September came around, Williams thought if he could make it to the end of the month, he would be able to cast an early vote by mail, which Michigan election law makes accessible to everyone.
 Debra Horner, his daughter-in-law, began to call the city clerk’s office to figure out when absentee ballots would be sent out.

 She was able to arrange to have his ballot waiting at City Hall on the very first day of early voting, so he could fill it out in the car and drop it off right away.